WreckingBANG/NativeAlpha-You/README.md

   * Sandbox containers: Web Apps are loaded in fully separated sandboxes, cookies or other data are not shared with other Web Apps
   * Kiosk Mode: Fullscreen with menubars hidden
   * Biometric Access Protection: For every Web App, you can enable access protection (Fingerprint + fallback to lockscreen PIN)
-  * Experimental "Force Dark Mode" also available for websites (configurable with respect to day-time)
+  * Experimental "Force Dark Mode" also available for websites (configurable with respect to day-time

-## Latest Changes (v1.3.0)

-* Resolved unusual going back behaviour on certain websites
-* Added support for Google OAuth-enabled sites
-* Context Menu: Long-press context menu with several options (Share, going back/forward, reload...)
-* Added pinch-to-zoom setting
-* Added option to freely set start URL of Web Apps to support non-standard URLs (expert settings)
-* Build for x86 and x86_64 platform included
-* Several bugfixes and general improvements

-### Minor changes (v1.3.1)
-* Fixed a crash upon adding new Web Apps in certain situations
-* Fixed global Web App settings being disabled in certain situations
-* Other minor fixes
-* Spanish translation added (thanks to https://github.com/cyanwolfg)

 ## FAQ
 *Q: Why would I need this app if any mobile browser can do the same?*